Careers

 • Drive for Results: You maximize resources to achieve organization goals while maintaining accountability to each other and stakeholders.

-• Systems Thinking: You understand broad perspectives, set goals to meet long-term outcomes, and help others to see their role in achieving results.
+• Systems Thinking: You understand broad perspectives and help others to see their role in achieving results.

 • Agility: You anticipate and adapt to changing priorities and environments.
 You are resilient in times of uncertainty.